-If you are lucky with your bore or well water and the well water test results proves that the well water is safe and does not have any contaminants above the maximum contaminant level or MCL as recommended by the Indian or WHO Water Standards, then all you need to do is to have a simple cartridge filter like the ones explained on our pages on our page on Sediment filters and also to remove any odours and to improve the taste of water install also an Activated Carbon filter as explained in our page on Activated Carbon filter.
+If you are lucky with your bore or well water and the well water test results proves that the well water is safe and does not have any contaminants above the maximum contaminant level or MCL as recommended by the Indian or WHO Water Standards, then you may not need a water filter at all, but to be safe, it is recommended to have simple cartridge filters like sediment water filter as explained on our page on our page on Sediment filters and also to remove any odours and to improve the taste of water install an Activated Carbon filter as explained in our page on Activated Carbon filter.

 If the test results show that there is Arsenic or other heavy metal poisoning of the well or borwell water, then the best way to purify well water will be to use a Reverse Osmosis or RO purifier unit.
 There are other methods to remove Arsenic from well water but RO is the most practical and reliable way to get rid of Arsenic from water.